City of Greater Dandenong: Sport

-Dandenong Rangers play home games at the Dandenong Basketball Stadium and compete in the WNBL.
-Two championships have been won in the 2003–04 and 2004–05 seasons In the 2005-2006 and the 2016-2017 seasons, the team reached the Grand Final only to lose to the Canberra Capitals and Sydney Uni Flames respectively.
+The Dandenong Rangers played in the Women's National Basketball League (WNBL) at Dandenong Stadium until being rebranded in 2019.
+The Rangers won three WNBL championships.

-Dandenong Thunder compete in the Victorian Premier League, playing at George Andrews Reserve.
+The Dandenong Thunder compete in the Victorian Premier League, playing at George Andrews Reserve.
 In 2012, the team claimed the famous treble of the Victorian Premier League championship, the Victorian Premier League Minor Premiership, and the Football Federation Victoria State Knockout Cup.

 The Greater Dandenong Warriors Hockey Club is based at the Bill Toon Playing fields on Cleeland Road, Dandenong North.
 The club currently fields four men's teams, one women's team, five junior teams and three master teams.

 Community groups

 Greater Dandenong has many active community groups.

 Service clubs include the Lions Club of Greater Dandenong, the Lions Club of Dandenong, the Lions Club of Dandenong (Supper), the Rotary Club of Dandenong, the Rotary Club of Noble Park and the Rotary Club of Springvale.